-Saturday, September 22 at 8 PM: Rik Barron, Randy Bulpin and Leslie Campos
+Saturday, September 22 at 8 PM: Rik Barron, Randy Bulpin and with guest Leslie Campos

 Hiroya is a one-of-a-kind composer, guitarist, and singer-songwriter from Kyoto, Japan.
 He began playing the five-string banjo when he was thirteen and took up the guitar shortly after.
 An international and Japanese-born musician will make his way to the Music Box, bringing with him earthy and organic soundscapes that impart a mood of peace and tranquility.
 He wowed the audience at his last appearance at the Music Box when he played, read poetry to wonderful soundscapes and told stories of many cultures.

 A guitarist and composer originally from Kyoto, Japan, Tsukamoto began playing the five-string banjo when he was 13, then took up guitar shortly after.
 In 2000, he received a scholarship to Berklee College of Music and came to the US.
 Because he thought there are still many things to learn in the U.S. not only in school, but also being in the real music scene and from musicians, he stayed.
 Around the time he graduated he was focusing on jazz, so he moved to New York.

 After moving to New York, he met and played with many talented musicians from all over the world, and that made him think that he can write any style of music and can play it very well.
 Since then, Tsukamoto has performed both internationally and nationally, with several appearances on major television shows and six albums.